thenativeweb/tourism/README.md

 });
 ```

+Please note that there are some special cases where commands get registered automatically for you:

+- If you do not register a `start` command, `node app.js` is registered.
+- If you do not register an `install` command, `rm -rf node_modules && npm install` is registered.
-If you specify a `start` as well as a `stop` command, tourism automatically creates a `restart` command for you.
+- If you register a `start` and a `stop` command, but no `restart` command, `stop && start` is registered.

-Analogously, if you specify a `build` as well as a `clean` command, tourism automatically creates a `rebuild` command for you.
+- If you register a `build` and a `clean` command, but no `rebuild` command, `clean && build` is registered.

 ## Running the build